Tasin5541/portfolio/readme.md

 # References 👏🏻

-- Some Design and Implementation Ideas are taken from [Saad Pasta's Portfolio Project](https://github.com/saadpasta/developerFolio) and [ashutosh1919 masterPortfolio Project](https://github.com/ashutosh1919/masterPortfolio).
+- Most of the Design and Implementation Ideas are taken from [Saad Pasta's Portfolio Project](https://github.com/saadpasta/developerFolio) and [ashutosh1919 masterPortfolio Project](https://github.com/ashutosh1919/masterPortfolio).